aws/karpenter-provider-aws/website/content/en/preview/troubleshooting.md

 Instead using of the eksctl role, you can shorten the name to anything you like, as long as it has the right permissions.

 ## Node terminates before ready on failed encrypted EBS volume
-If you are using a custom launch template and an encrypted EBS volume, the IAM principal launching the node may not have sufficient permissions to use the KMS custom managed key (CMK) for the EC2 EBS root volume.
+If you are using a custom launch template and an encrypted EBS volume, the IAM principal launching the node may not have sufficient permissions to use the KMS customer managed key (CMK) for the EC2 EBS root volume.
 This issue also applies to [Block Device Mappings]({{<ref "./aws/provisioning/#block-device-mappings" >}}) specified in the Provisioner.
 In either case, this results in the node terminating almost immediately upon creation.